Christina Tosi

 Christina Tosi (born 1981) is an American chef and cookbook author.
 She is founder and co-owner with Momofuku of Milk Bar and serves as its chef and chief executive officer.
+She also created Milk Bar Pie and Cereal Milk.
 Food & Wine magazine included her in their 2014 list of "Most Innovative Women in Food and Drink".

 She is the author of several cookbooks.
 She has served as a judge on the reality competition MasterChef and presented for the Netflix series Bake Squad.
-She has won two James Beard Foundation awards.
+She has won two James Beard Foundation Awards.

-She created Milk Bar Pie and Cereal Milk.

 Early life and education

-Tosi was born in 1981 in Berea, Ohio; her father, Gino Tosi, was an agricultural economist and her mother managing partner in an accounting firm; the couple divorced while Tosi was a teenager and she was raised primarily in Springfield, Virginia.
+Tosi was born in 1981 in Berea, Ohio; her father, Gino Tosi, was an agricultural economist and her mother managing partner in an accounting firm.
+The couple divorced while Tosi was a teenager, and she was raised primarily in Springfield, Virginia.
 She has an older sister, Angela.
 Tosi recalls not being allowed to say "I can't" or "I'm bored".

 Her interest in baking dates to her childhood; both of her grandmothers are "avid bakers", according to Tosi.
 Her parents both had a sweet tooth.
 She ran track in high school and still runs regularly.
 She was interested in math and foreign languages.
 In college she worked serving tables and then as a prep cook and baker.

 Tosi studied electrical engineering for one year at the University of Virginia and graduated from James Madison University with degrees in applied mathematics and Italian, then enrolled in the French Culinary Institute's pastry arts program.
 While attending culinary school she worked as a host at Aquagrill, eventually being promoted to maître d’hotel.